SorellaLabs/brontes/book/intro.md

 <img alt="Twitter Follow" src="https://img.shields.io/twitter/follow/SorellaLabs?style=social">
 </a>

-**Brontes** is a blazingly fast and modular blockchain analytics pipeline, designed with a focus on systematically identifying **MEV**.
+**Brontes** is a _blazingly_ fast and modular blockchain analytics pipeline, designed to systematically identify **MEV**.

 <div style="text-align: center;">
     <img src="https://raw.githubusercontent.com/0xvanbeethoven/brontes-img/main/Brontes.png" alt="Brontes" style="border-radius: 20px; width: 400px; height: auto;">
 </div>

-## What is Brontes?

-[Brontes](https://github.com/SorellaLabs/brontes), developed by [Sorella Labs](https://twitter.com/Sorellalabs), is an advanced blockchain analytics pipeline built on top of [Reth](https://github.com/paradigmxyz/reth/).
-It transforms raw Ethereum data into a structured, analyzable format, enriched with off-chain data.
-Brontes provides a pipelined and modular framework for complex analytics, enabling data scientists, and researchers to focus on their analysis and methodology without being burdened by the intricacies of data preprocessing.

 ## Why Brontes?

-Analyzing blockchain data, particularly at the transaction trace level, is an overwhelming and time-consuming process.
-The sheer volume of data and the effort required for data classification, and normalization often hinder the ability of data scientists to focus on pioneering analysis and developing new methodologies.

-Albeit a few masochists might revel in the painstaking but necessary prep work, the rest of us don't exactly find joy in it; the true thrill emerges in the exploration and refinement of new methodologies.
-This insight is what shapes our Inspector Framework and Brontes at its core.
-Our aim is to strip away the burden of these initial steps, giving you the freedom to leap straight into pioneering analysis.
+[Brontes](https://github.com/SorellaLabs/brontes), developed by [Sorella Labs](https://twitter.com/Sorellalabs), is a blockchain analytics pipeline built on top of [Reth](https://github.com/paradigmxyz/reth/).
+It addresses a critical challenge in blockchain research: the overwhelming flood of data and tedious preprocessing that often derail researchers from their core focus.

+**Key features:**

+- Transforms raw Ethereum data into a structured, analyzable format
+- Enhances analysis with off-chain data (metadata, CEX prices, p2p data...)
+- Provides a modular framework to easily implement user-defined inspectors for custom analytics

+Blockchain data analysis, especially at the trace level, can overwhelm even seasoned researchers.
+While a few masochists might find satisfaction in the chore of data preprocessing and normalization, most of us are captivated by the intellectual challenge of crafting innovative analytical techniques.

+Our Inspector Framework allows you to focus on developing and applying novel methodologies.
+By eliminating initial hurdles, Brontes frees you to immerse yourself in creative analysis rather than getting bogged down in preprocessing.

+## Who is this for?

+Brontes is designed for:

+- Blockchain researchers and data scientists
+- MEV analysts and strategists
+- DeFi protocol developers
+- Anyone working with large-scale Ethereum data

 ## Navigating This Book

-- To install Brontes, refer to the [installation guide](./installation/installation.md).
-- To run Brontes, follow the instructions in the [run guide](./run/run_brontes.md).
-- To learn about how brontes works under the hood, see the [architecture doc](./architecture/intro.md).
+- **Installation**: Get started with our [step-by-step guide](./installation/installation.md)
+- **Running Brontes**: Follow our [quick-start instructions](./run/run_brontes.md)
+- **Under the Hood**: Explore Brontes' [architecture](./architecture/intro.md)
+- **MEV Identification**: Dive into our [mev-inspector methodologies](./mev_inspectors/intro.md)

 ## Licensing and Community Involvement